davkk/masters-thesis/typst/main.typ

   caption: [Data used for MC closure analysis],
 ) <tab:mc-closure>

+== Correlation functions for pions

 In the following figures, the top panels compare truth results to reconstructed distributions, both without corrections and with 1D or 2D efficiency corrections.
 The bottom panels display the ratio between each corrected result and the truth.

-== Correlation functions for pions

 The uncorrected distributions in @fig:closure-pi-pi show noticeable differences from the truth, particularly in $Delta eta$ projection.
-Using efficiency corrections makes the reconstructed results closer to truth.
-In the $Delta phi$ projection, both correction dimensions reproduce the overall shape of the correlation function, although systematic deviations of up to 2% remain.
+Using efficiency corrections improves the agreement between reconstructed results and the truth.
+In the $Delta phi$ projection, both correction dimensions reproduce the overall shape of the correlation function, though systematic deviations of up to 2% persist.

 #figure(pdf("../data/LHC24f3c/pi-pi/data_correction.pdf"), caption: [
   MC closure in 1D and 2D for pion+ pion+ from proton-proton collisions.